kpion/things/README.md

-Overcomplicated script checking your PHP's error logging configuration. just copy and paste the following code to some file and run it.
+Overcomplicated script checking your PHP's error logging configuration. just copy and paste the above code to some file and run it.

 ## code_benchmark.php